PepsiCo Dividend: A Sweet-Tasting Investment

 Why the PepsiCo Dividend Could Be a Great Buy

-Here’s Why PepsiCo Stock Might be a Great Buy:
+Here’s Why PepsiCo Stock (and its Dividend) Might be a Great Buy:

 PepsiCo knows that, as the old saying goes, you have to spend money to make money.
 And it is doing so on productivity improvements, cost-saving measures, as well as marketing efforts, all three areas with great potential to increase the bottom line.
 A company with a storied past that invests wisely in its future is generally a good bet.